outmoded/hapijs.com/lib/tutorials/en_US/serving-files.md

 Next, we configure `server.options.routes`.
 We set the location the server will look for the static files by setting the `relativeTo` option.

 After our server is configured, we then register the `inert` plugin.
 This will allow us to have access to the `directory` handler, which will enable us to server our files.
 In the `directory` handler, we configure `path`, which is required, to look in the entire `public` directory which we specified in the `relativeTo` option.
 The second option is the `redirectToSlash` option.
-By setting this to `true`, we tell the server to redirect requests without trailing slashes to the same path with the missing slash.
+By setting this to `true`, we tell the server to redirect requests without trailing slashes to the same path with those with the trailing slash.